 Eggs Benedict with Asparagus

-- 12 asparagus spears , trimmed
+- 12 asparagus spears , trimmed, cut in half

 - 4 slices bread , toasted